FAMILIAR-project/familiar-documentation/manual/composition.md

 # Composing your Compositions of Variability Models

+This document presents:
+ * a comprehensive tutorial on feature model composition, showing the equivalence of various operators and mechanims offered by the FAMILIAR language
+ * numerous examples (toy examples or based on the revisit of existing works)
+ * the associated FAMILIAR scripts as well as the packaged version to play with the tool

+Our ultimate goal is to provide solutions that fulfill the various needs of variability model composition.

+##### Authors

  * Mathieu Acher (University of Rennes 1, Inria / Irisa, Triskell team)
  * Benoit Combemale (University of Rennes 1, Inria / Irisa, Triskell team)
  * Philippe Collet (University of Nice Sophia Antipolis)